| ManyTracks Home | Art | Books | Garden | Homestead | Recumbents | Music | Violins | Dance | Contact |

 manure there the coming year.
 Most plots get a recuperative rest about one in

-spring.
+five years.
 AN ABUNDANCE OF WEEDS Weeds are just another green manure crop.
 The trouble with weeds is that they

 are often tenacious perennials that don’t cooperate much in the "rot and